 - Increasings your spectrum of awareness to realize & understand the biases you possess.

 - Realizing gender balance in design means better products for everyone.

 The world today is witnessing two major changes:

 - The increasing role of women in reinventing many disciplines.

 - The impact of design in our everyday lives.

 Combine both, and we have the perfect recipe that propels the demand and promise for Industrial Design as a career for women.
-At DOT School of Design, we offer a 4-year B.Des course in Industrial Design, preparing students to take on rewarding and challenging career opportunities.
+At DOT School of Design, the one of the best B.Des Colleges in Chennai, we offer a 4-year B.Des course in Industrial Design, preparing students to take on rewarding and challenging career opportunities.
 Enroll today and set yourself on the path of exceptional growth!